TREASURIES-Bond yields fall on safety bids, reported Draghi comments

 Markit’s flash services sector Purchasing Managers Index slipped to 58.5 in September from 59.5 in August, declining for a third straight month.
 A Reuters poll forecast the September reading at 59.0.

 Labor Department data, however, showed U.S. initial claims for state unemployment benefits rose to a seasonally adjusted 293,000 for the week ended Sept.
-20, below expectations for a rise to 300,000 according to a Reuters poll.
+20, below expectations for a rise to 300,000 according to a Reuters poll and suggesting an acceleration in job growth.

-On Wall Street, the benchmark S&P 500 broke below a key support level and was last down 1.52 percent.
-(Reporting by Sam Forgione; Editing by Meredith Mazzilli and Diane Craft)
+On Wall Street, the benchmark S&P 500 was last down 1.41 percent.
+(Reporting by Sam Forgione; Editing by Meredith Mazzilli)